 The practice of pharmacy is highly regulated by a vast body of state and federal laws and regulations that are ever growing and changing.
 Pharmacy owners and managers are expected to stay compliant with these laws and regulations and are subject to routine compliance inspections.
 Failure to comply can result in discipline, including revocation of permits and/or DEA registrations, and even criminal charges.
 Therefore, it is important that pharmacy owners and managers take proactive steps to ensure compliance before their pharmacy is subjected to a pharmacy inspection by the State or DEA.

-The Board of Pharmacy can inspect a pharmacy for several reasons, including inspections prior to permitting/licensing, inspections after receipt of application for change of location or change of ownership, routine inspections to ensure compliance, and enforcement inspections.
+The Board of Pharmacy can inspect a pharmacy for several reasons, including inspections prior to permitting/licensing, inspections after receipt of an application for change of location or change of ownership, routine inspections to ensure compliance and enforcement inspections.